ignite/cli/docs/3 Scaffold a Blockchain/6 Packet Scaffold.md

 * `x/module_name/types`: message types, IBC events
 * `x/module_name/client/cli`: CLI command to broadcast a transaction containing a message with a packet

-Packets can only be scaffolded in IBC modules.

 ## Example